choefele/CCHMapClusterController/README.md

 }
 ```

-Further customization of the annotation view is possible via the standard `mapView:viewForAnnotation:` method that's part of `MKMapViewDelegate`.
+Customizing annotation views for clustered annotations is possible via the standard `mapView:viewForAnnotation:` method that's part of `MKMapViewDelegate`.

 ## Cell size and margin factor